dymmond/lilya/docs/en/docs/contrib/security/simple-oauth2.md

     This is something you must implement in your code, ensuring the correct use of these JSON keys.

     It's almost the only part you need to manage manually to comply with the specifications.
-For everything else, **Esmerald** takes care of it for you.
+For everything else, **Lilya** takes care of it for you.

 ## Updating the Dependencies